NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Circus Maximus

-In ancient times this was the largest stadium in the center of Rome.
-Mainly the popular chariot races were held in this stadium.
-The stadium could seat as many as 150,000 spectators.
-At the moment very little remains of the stadium.
+In ancient times, this was the largest stadium in the center of Rome.
+It was mainly used for popular chariot races and could accommodate up to 150,000 spectators.
+At the moment, there is little left of the stadium.
 Nevertheless, it is worth a visit if you have enough time.

 Rome - Circus Maximus